Suburban Rock 'n' Roll: Background

 After touring and promotional commitments of their second album Tin Planet concluded in late 1998, Space returned to the studio to commence work on their third album, tentatively titled Love You More than Football.
 However, Gut Records objected to Edwyn Collins being chosen as producer, and forced the band to rework the material several times, delaying its release for over two years.
-A taster single from the album, "Diary of a Wimp", was released, but was poorly received by critics and peaked outside the top 40, the band's first single to do so since "Neighbourhood".
-Meanwhile, Gut were having massive success with Tom Jones's album Reload (which Space participated in), and promoting it became top priority for the label.
-Label boss Guy Holmes was no longer communicating with the band on a regular basis, which led to them feeling they were being cast aside.
-This resulted in an altercation between frontman Tommy Scott and Holmes, which served to strain their partnership.
+A taster single from the album, "Diary of a Wimp", was released in June 2000, but was poorly received by critics and peaked outside the top 40, the band's first single to do so since "Neighbourhood" in early 1996.

+Meanwhile, Gut were having massive success with Tom Jones's album Reload (which Space participated in), and promoting it became top priority for the company.
+Label boss Guy Holmes was no longer communicating with the band on a regular basis, which led to them feeling they were being sidelined by the label.
+This resulted in an altercation between frontman Tommy Scott and Holmes, which served to further strain their working relationship.

 The long hiatus between albums and lack of substantial material also began affecting the band's ability to play live, as former guitarist/vocalist Jamie Murphy recalls: "When it was 3rd album time, I think we'd been away from it all for about a year and we had a tour while we had nothing out.
 We were doing 2000 capacity venues and there'd only be 400 people there.
 So we were going onstage every night going, "What the fuck's going on here?
 What have we done wrong?”.